syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Editors.md

 ## Switch Editor

-In switch editor, [UISwitch]( https://developer.apple.com/documentation/uikit/uiswitch) is loaded by default, and DataForm `Switch` editor supports bool data type property.
+In switch editor, [UISwitch](https://developer.apple.com/documentation/uikit/uiswitch) is loaded.
+By default, for bool data type property, the `Switch` editor will be loaded in data form.

 {% tabs %}
 {% highlight c# %}